joshlsastro/ProfileToCsv/README.md

 3. shard.aggregations.time_in_nanos

 ## Usage
-Just type `python3 main.py` in a terminal to run the program.
-Currently, the input and output files can only be changed by changing the `in_filename` and `out_filename` variables in main.py.
+Just type `python3 main.py -o output_file input_file` in a terminal to run the program.